shomzie324/weatherJS/README.md

 Tech Used: html, css, js (es6 syntax), fetch API, Accu Weather API

 Note: Free API key is being used that has a limited number of daily API calls.
-If a 503 errored is received that is probably why.
+If a 503 error is received that is probably why.